akeil/mqtt-influxdb/README.md

 # MQTT-InfluxDB
-Subscribe to [MQTT](https://mqtt.org/) topics and submit messages as measurements [InfluxDB](https://www.influxdata.com/time-series-platform/influxdb/).
+Subscribe to [MQTT](https://mqtt.org/) topics and submit messages as measurements to [InfluxDB](https://www.influxdata.com/time-series-platform/influxdb/).

 ## Configuration
 Configuration files are stored at